dgerosa/website/_pages/more.md

 ---

 ## Codes and data

+Public codes and datasets supporting my publications and other software I've contributed to.
+There’s a bit of everything here: black holes, machine learning, laTex workflows.

 - **[precession](https://github.com/dgerosa/precession): Dynamics of spinning black-hole binaries with python.**
 Public python module to perform post-Newtornian evolution of precessing exploiting multi-timescale methods.
 The code is described carefully [arXiv:1605.01067](https://arxiv.org/abs/1605.01067) (v1) and [arXiv:2304.04801](https://arxiv.org/abs/2304.04801) (v2), and has by now been used in many papers by us and others.